 - VPN Fabric (NX-OS mode)

-- ACI Networking Premier License: Recommended for multiple data centers and/or clouds, and provides the highest innovations.
+- Networking Premier License: Recommended for multiple data centers and/or clouds, and provides the highest innovations.
 Includes all Data Center Networking Advantage features plus following features:

 - Nexus Insights

 - Cisco ACI Add-on License